Lawyer John Carpay is president of the Justice Centre for Constitutional Freedoms (JCCF.ca)

 The Canadian Parliamentary Press Gallery has rejected the applications of both Rebel News and True North News to attend and report on today’s political party leaders’ election debate.

-Collin Lafrance, Chief of the Press Gallery Secretariat, has excluded both organizations because they are
+Collin Lafrance, Chief of the Press Gallery Secretariat, has excluded both organizations because they are alleged to be “actively involved in advocacy.”

 If Mr. Lafrance is correct in his assessment of True North and Rebel News, then these two media outlets would fit in well with many of the Press Gallery’s existing members, which advocate openly and actively for causes, perspectives and ideologies.